Site icon Our Breathing Planet

 Indian Bullfrog Distribution, Habitat, and Ecology

-The Indian Bullfrog inhabits a comparatively broad swathe of the globe, despite the suggestiveness of its common name.
-While its range does include the country of India, the creature actually exists in many regions throughout the continent of Asia.
+The Indian Bullfrog inhabits a comparatively broad swathe of the surface of the globe, despite the suggestiveness of its common name.
+While its territorial range does include the country of India, the creature actually exists in many regions scattered throughout the continent of Asia.

-The great majority of its population dwells in the countries of Bangladesh, Nepal, Pakistan, Myanmar, Afghanistan, Sri Lanka, and, of course, India.
-Smaller known populations of this mighty amphibian further appear in the Maldives and Madagascar.
+The great majority of its population dwells within the countries of Bangladesh, Nepal, Pakistan, Myanmar, Afghanistan, Sri Lanka, and, of course, as suggested, India.
+Surprisingly, smaller known populations of this mighty amphibian additionally appear in the Maldives and Madagascar.

 Species Sharing Its Range